5 Creative Ways to Use End-of-Semester Assessment Data

-It's common for higher education institutions to receive an influx of data at the end of every semester.
-You may have tons of information about your students, but if you don't know what to do with it and if your current methods aren't working, you won't be able to make any progress.
+It's common for higher education institutions to receive an influx of data at the end of every semester, but if you don't know what to do with it, you could get stuck spinning your wheels.

 Higher education institutions use end-of-semester evaluations and surveys to identify problem spots and strengths in their institutions.
 Recording and analyzing student data drives institutional changes.
 Several colleges and universities use student feedback to see if they're meeting their student's needs.
 They may be researching how many students use various campus resources, evaluating the efficiency of an instructor, or debating the success and engagement of a new program.